 Do not leave the dosimeter in any location of intense heat or light (i.e. your vehicle).
 Do not wash the badge with your clothing.
-If the dosimeter is lost, the student may not be allowed to participate in lab, until the dosimeter is found or replaced.
-This may impact the student's ability to complete the course objectives, resulting in academic dismissal from the Program.
+If the dosimeter is lost, the student will not participate in lab, until the dosimeter is found or replaced.
+This may affect the student's ability to complete the course objectives, resulting in academic dismissal from the Program.
 If the student fails to return the dosimeter at the next scheduled lab, the student will be dismissed and sent home.